mickfuzz/dyne_docs/src/terminal/docs/17-exit-status.md

-For example, if you invoke an inexistent command (e.g. by wrongly typing an existing one or by omitting its correct path), you should expect to receive the standard notification of \"command not found\" which is generally associated with the exit status 127.
+For example, if you invoke an inexistent command (e.g. by wrongly typing an existing one or by omitting its correct path), you should expect to receive the standard notification of "command not found" which is generally associated with the exit status 127.
 We encountered this value at the very beginning of this chapter:\